BlueBubbleWei/SDCND/Term1-P5-Vehicle-Detection/Project5_Vehicle_Detection_writeup_report.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Two problems that I faced were:

-I found that the test accuracy in the classifier was not a good predictor of actual performance in the video.
-Most model combinations had an accuracy of 97%+ but only a few had good performance in the video.
-This was a bit surprising.
-I think this is because I didn't put in extra work in making sure that examples in training and testing were distinct.
+The test accuracy from the classifier cannot be considered as a acceptable predictor showing the actual performance in the video.
+Most model combinations had an Good accuracy but only a few had good performance in the video.
+This was a bit surprising.I suppose there was supposed to more training required for the classifier.
 As a result the model overfit to the training data.
 To identify the best model, I tested performance in the video.

-Once the video pipeline was working, it was detection false positives in some frames and not detecting the car in other frames.
+After video pipeline was working, it was detecting false positives in some frames and not detecting the car in other frames.
 Careful tuning of num of frames over which windows are added and thresholding parameter were needed.
-Ideally there should be a way of modifying these parameters for different sections of the video.
+Need to find a method modifying these parameters for different sections of the video.

-My biggest concern with the approach here is that it relies heavily on tuning the parameters for window size, scale, hog parameters, threshold etc. and those can be camera/track specific.
-I am afraid that this approach will not be able to generalize to a wide range of situations.
-And hence I am not very convinced that it can be used in practice for autonomously driving a car.
+To have fine tuning of the parameters for window size, scale, hog parameters, threshold etc. and those can be camera/track specific needs extra experimentation with different algorithms before having it in actual practice of driving autonomous car.

-Here are a few other situations where the pipeline might fail:

-I am not sure this model would perform well when it is a heavy traffic situations and there are multiple vehicles.
-You need something with near perfect accuracy to avoid bumping into other cars or to ensure there are no crashes on a crossing.

-The model was slow to run.
-It took 6-7 minutes to process 1 minute of video.
-I am not sure this model would work in a real life situation with cars and pedestrians on thr road.

-To make the code more robust we can should try the following:

-Reduce the effect of time series in training test split so that the model doesn't overfit to training data

-Instead of searching for cars in each image independently, we can try and record their last position and search in a specific x,y range only

-Modify HOG to extract features for the entire image only once.